 I made sheets for my playpen for my first grandbaby this year.
 It isn't hard to do.
 I know it would be the same for a crib sheet.
 I bought bargain fabric about a dollar a yard, one pattern was Winnie the Pooh.
 You can use cotton or jersey knit.
 I laid my mattress on top of the fabric and then cut it about 8-9 inches longer than that to allow for the depth of the mattress.
 Then I cut a 4 inch square from each corner using a template I made of cardboard.

 Next, I sewed up each of the corners making them pocket corners.
 The next step is to make a 1/4 inch hem all the way around the sheet and when that is done take 4 pieces of narrow elastic, approximately 16 inches long, and zig zag one on each of the corner pockets.
 My suggestion would be to "experiment" with an old sheet when making the first one.
-Then you will have it made when doing the rest of them.
-Yeah, I know you can buy them cheaper probably but there is nothing more loving than making them yourself.

 I used the instructions from this website: http://www.bundlesoflove.org/sheetpattern.htm